 In December of 2008, I remember watching the pinning ceremony for the nursing class graduating half a year before me.
 I attended Washington State University’s Nursing School in Spokane, and we turned out about 100 new nurses every half year.
 As part of the ceremony, it was tradition to say where each graduating nurse had a job lined up.

 The pinning ceremonies are always fun, if for no other reason to see where people will be working.
 I recall counting, on one hand, how many people still hadn’t lined up a job.
-Not to worry, we thought, all we’ve been hearing for the last seven years was how short the industry was of nurses.
+Not to worry, we thought, all we’ve heard for the last seven years was how short the industry was of nurses.
 Those five new grads were sure to get jobs.

 Fast forward six months: I am the one on stage receiving my pin.
 In that period between the last graduating class and mine, a little thing called “The Great Recession” hit like a sledgehammer.
-Hospitals still needed nurses, but they couldn’t afford them, especially new grads who sometimes needed six months of training before they could take their own assignment.
+Hospitals still needed nurses, but they couldn’t afford them, especially new grads who sometimes required six months of training before they could take their assignment.

-The economy has greatly improved since then, but we still haven’t gotten back to the glory days where jobs were aplenty.
+The economy has dramatically improved since then, but we still haven’t gotten back to the glory days where jobs were aplenty.
 After holding five different nursing positions over the last decade, I learned quite a bit about job hunting in the nursing field.
 Here are a few tips I typically share when asked for advice.

 #1: Work All Connections: